esophiac/MSDS-431-Assignment-6/README.md

     - include an error check to determine if the file input is valid
 - Replaced four images from original repository with image5, image6, image7, and image8
 - Added unit tests in image_processing subdirectory for image_processing.go and main_test in the main directory
+- Added benchmark methods for capturing pipeline throughput times.
+    - The benchmarks for running the code with goroutines and running the code without go routines are in the main_test.go file.
 - Additional code modifications
     - Added more comments to explain how the functions worked
+- Build, test, and run the pipeline program with and without goroutines.
+    - You can run the program in both methods from the main.go file.
+- Created README.md to document work

 ## Background
 This respository started off as a cloned repository from a project by [Amrit Singh](https://www.codeheim.io/) to demonstrate Go image processing pipeline with concurrency.
 The initial repository can be found [here](https://github.com/code-heim/go_21_goroutines_pipeline).
 He also put together a video tutorial [here](https://www.youtube.com/watch?v=8Rn8yOQH62k).